TonyLianLong/LLM-groundedDiffusion/README.md

 CUDA_VISIBLE_DEVICES=0,1 python3 -m fastchat.serve.cli --model-path stabilityai/StableBeluga2 --num-gpus 2
 python3 -m fastchat.serve.openai_api_server --host localhost --port 8000
 ```
 StableBeluga2 is a 70b model so you need at least 2 GPUs, but you can run smaller models with only 1 GPU.
 Simply replace the model path to the huggingface model key (e.g., `meta-llama/Llama-2-70b-hf`, `lmsys/vicuna-33b-v1.3`).
-Note that you probably want models without RLHF (e.g., not `Llama-2-70b-chat-hf`), as we use text completion endpoints for layout generation.
+Note that you probably want models without RLHF (e.g., not `Llama-2-70b-chat-hf`), as we use text completion endpoints for layout generation, although Mixtral with instruction tuning seems to perform slightly better than Mixtral without instruction tuning.
 Then change the `--model` argument to the intended model.

 If your LLM server is not on `localhost:8000`, you can change the API endpoint URL in [utils/llm.py](https://github.com/TonyLianLong/LLM-groundedDiffusion/blob/main/utils/llm.py).
 If you model name is not in the list in [utils/llm.py](https://github.com/TonyLianLong/LLM-groundedDiffusion/blob/main/utils/llm.py), you can add it to the `model_names` list.
 We created this list to prevent typos in the command.